 Liz Milliron has been making up stories, and creating her own endings for other people’s stories, for as long as she can remember.
 She’s worked for twenty years in the corporate world, but finds making things up is far more satisfying than writing software manuals.
 A lifelong mystery fan, she is the author of The Laurel Highlands Mysteries and The Home Front Mysteries, both from Level Best Books.
 Her short fiction has appeared at Uppagus and Mysterical-e. and been in Lucky Charms: 12 Crime Tales, the Anthony award-winning Blood on the Bayou (the 2016 Bouchercon anthology), Fish Out of Water, Malice Domestic 12 – Mystery Most Historical and The Killer Wore Cranberry: A Fifth Course of Chaos.

-Liz lives near Pittsburgh with her husband and a very spoiled retired-racer greyhound named Koda.
-She is a past-president of the Pittsburgh chapter of Sisters in Crime, and the current vice-president, and a member of Pennwriters.
+Liz lives near Pittsburgh with her son and a very spoiled retired-racer greyhound named Koda.
+She is a past-president of the Pittsburgh chapter of Sisters in Crime, and the current vice-president, and she is the National Sisters in Crime Education Liaison.
+Liz is also a member of Pennwriters, International Thriller Writers, and the Historical Novel Society.
 Find her on Facebook at https://facebook.com/LizMilliron, or follow her on Instagram (@LizMilliron).

 I love books.
 I have for as long as I can remember.
 I love them so much, I studied English in college, earning Bachelor’s and Master’s degrees.
 When my friends moaned about spending time in the library or reading, I loved it.
 This is not to say I loved everything I read (I still regret that I will never get back the time I spent reading Moby Dick) but the library was my second home.